Peripheral Blood (Constitutional) Karyotype

 Frozen (-20°C/-4°F or below): Unacceptable

 Specimen Storage in Department Prior to Disposal:

 Refrigerated (2-8°C or 36-46°F): 7 days.
-A backup culture is maintained for two weeks past sign-out of the final report.
+A backup cell pellet is maintained for three weeks past sign-out of the final report.

 Results are available within 2 weeks.